gitqinhub/oss-rundown/01. The Shell and Git/README.md

 ### Further reading
 There's quite a lot of Git commands, so don't be shy and take a look at all of them.
-The flags you can provide can also prove to be quite useful, so don't hesitate to familiarize yourself with them.
+The flags you can provide can also prove to be quite useful, so don't hesitate to familiarize yourself with them (```man git```).
 Finally, the documentation is always up-to-date, and StackOverflow generally has answers to most common Git questions.